Progress Update: November 2018

 As part of National Accreta Foundation’s focus on advocacy and awareness, we continued to work with the media to help elevate the patient voice of United States maternal morbidity and to bring attention to placenta accreta & cesarean overuse.
 Over the past 12 months, highlights included contributing to pieces in NPR & Propublica, Quartz and The Guardian.
 Our Facebook and Twitter pages continue to provide valuable content to patient and provider communities interested in improving maternal health.

 National Accreta Foundation has been honored this year to be part of many important and historic events focused on improving maternal health.
 Highlights include presenting on the importance of reducing unnecessary cesareans in London at the World Patient Safety Summit in February and being a sponsor of March for Moms in May.
 In October we partnered with other leading foundations in maternal health to host the Champions for Change 2018 Summit: Influencing Change in Maternal Health.
-At this event it was announced that a Coalition of Patient Voices in Maternal Health has been created; National Accreta Foundation is a founding member and serves on the coalition’s Executive Steering Committee.
+At this event it was announced that a Coalition of Patient Voices in Maternal Health had been created; National Accreta Foundation is an inaugural member of MoMMA’s Voices and serves on the coalition’s Executive Steering Committee.

 In April 2018 National Accreta Foundation delivered it’s pilot program of a low-cost, high-value turnkey solution to support nurses in all birthing hospitals in the state of Arkansas with information and equipment needed to support laboring patients and reduce the rate of preventable cesareans.
 This project was made possible thanks to our generous donors.
 In September National Accreta Foundation assisted The New England Center for Placental Disorders at Beth Israel Deaconess Medical Center with a project to leverage a variety of accreta patient experiences in the development of patient education materials.